Skip to main content

 • Work with other doctors, therapists, caregivers, and teachers to develop the best treatment and academic plan for a child

-How do I know if my child needs a Neuropsychological Evaluations?
+How do I know if my child needs a Psychological Evaluation?

-A neuropsychological evaluation may help if your child has:
+A psychological evaluation may help if your child has:

 • A developmental or school problem such as a learning disability, attention-deficit/hyperactivity disorder, or autism spectrum disorder/pervasive developmental disorder.